Mild Cognitive Impairment

 Preventing, or at least slowing down, further loss of memory and other cognitive abilities using

 - Cognitive intervention

 - Preventing dementia and Alzheimer's disease

-- Managing medical conditions that may lead to MCI-AT, especially high blood pressure
+- Manage medical conditions, especially high blood pressure

-- Staying mentally active by doing things like memory exercises, crossword puzzles, reading, and taking classes
+- Stay mentally active by doing things like memory exercises, crossword puzzles, reading, and taking classes

 National Institute on Aging http://www.nia.nih.gov